 Do you experience dental anxiety?
 Would you love to have a smile enhancement but have a fear of the dentist?

-No one wants to have get a dental filling or a root canal done because they assume it’s very painful, time consuming, and invasive.
+No one wants to have to get a dental filling or a root canal done because they assume it’s very painful, time-consuming, and invasive.
 Although they are necessary procedures, they are often avoided.
 Since its inception, laser dentistry has been allowing dentists to offer less invasive, more precise, and comfortable oral care treatments to patients.
 Dr. Mark Sowell is your dentist in Plano, TX.